-- Follow the "S" curve of the parking lot.

-- Have students ready to exit the vehicle when you pull up to the drop off area (along the front sidewalk of the school).

-- hand carry items immediately available
+- Follow the "S" curve of the parking lot. - Have students ready to exit the vehicle when you pull up to the drop off area (along the front sidewalk of the school). - Student drop-off begins at the sidewalk.
+Staff will not open doors for vehicles prior to the sidewalk. - hand carry items immediately available

 A quick and safe exit from the car keeps traffic moving.
-Please note, our staff does not unbuckle students from car/booster seats or seatbelts.
+Please note, our staff does not unbuckle students from car/booster seats or seat belts.

 - If students are unable to unbuckle themselves, we ask that parents park in the parking lot and use the crosswalk to escort their child to the front of the school. - Students do not have to wait for an adult to open the car door in order to exit the vehicle.
-Students who are able may exit as soon as the car has stopped/staff are on duty.

-• After your student exits the car, wait for the car in front of you to move forward before moving your car.
-Please do not pull around cars unless a staff member directs you to do so in the car line.

-- All students must exit vehicles from the passenger side.
+Students who are able may exit as soon as the car has stopped/staff are on duty. - After your student exits the car, wait for the car in front of you to move forward before moving your car.
+Please do not pull around cars unless a staff member directs you to do so in the car line. - All students must exit vehicles from the passenger side.
 Exiting from the driver's side creates a safety concern and is not permitted. - Parents/Guardians/Adults should remain in the vehicle.
-It creates a safety hazard when adults exit the vehicle. - At no time should a student get dropped off (alone) in the parking lot area. - At no time should a vehicle reverse against the flow of traffic in the car rider line. - At no time should a parent/child cross the car rider traffic flow at an area other than the crosswalk.
+It creates a safety hazard when adults exit the vehicle. - At no time should a student get dropped off (alone) in the parking lot or bus loop - At no time should a vehicle reverse against the flow of traffic in the car rider line. - At no time should a parent/child cross the car rider traffic flow at an area other than the crosswalk. - At no time should a vehicle be parked along the 'left-hand' curb of the car rider lane (law enforcement vehicles excluded).